State Technical College of Missouri: Main campus

 The main campus in Linn includes 11 academic buildings, cottage-style student housing, an activity center, and an airport.
 The most recently constructed academic buildings as of 2019 are the 21,000 sqft Health Science Center and 10,200 sqft Welding Technology Center.
 The 72,000 sqft activity center opened in 2008; it includes three basketball courts, an elevated walking/running track, a fitness center, and an indoor archery range.
 The airport has a 3,400 by 60 ft runway and hangars available for public rental.
 Ninety-five percent of the academic and housing building space uses geothermal energy for its heating and cooling.
 The campus library is a charter member of MOBIUS, which provides interlibrary lending access across Missouri and several nearby states.
 The college acquired a 110 acre farm just east of the main campus, and rebuilt the ground floor of its farmhouse in 2017 to be used as the president's home and for social activities.

-Lewis & Clark Career Center

-State Tech's Advanced Manufacturing Technician program is hosted by the Lewis & Clark Career Center in St. Charles, Missouri.